Donate Newsletter

 What is Holocaust Memorial Day?

 The Holocaust Memorial Day Trust encourages remembrance in a world scarred by prejudice and systematic, targeted persecution.
-We promote and support Holocaust Memorial Day – the international day on 27 January to remember the 6 million Jews murdered during the Holocaust, and millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government.
-We also mark the genocide in Darfur.
+We promote and support Holocaust Memorial Day – the international day on 27 January.
+The Holocaust is central to Holocaust Memorial Day and we remember the 6 million Jews murdered during the Holocaust.
+We also commemorate the millions more people murdered through the Nazi persecution of other groups and in the more recent genocides recognised by the UK government, and the genocide in Darfur.

 27 January marks the anniversary of the liberation of Auschwitz-Birkenau, the largest Nazi death camp.